EllyPirelly/learnings-wes-bos-JSbeginner/module-04-the-dom/README.md

 **If you want to create HTML from a string**

 - you can either dump it straight into an element with `.innerHTML`<br>OR
-- if you do need to do things like addEventListeners, change classes, change attributes, with `createRange()` and `createContextualFragment()` you can turn it into DOM nodes before it's dumped in
+- if you do need to do things like addEventListeners, change classes, change attributes: with `createRange()` and `createContextualFragment()` you can turn it into DOM nodes before it's dumped in

 **Security and Sanitization**

 - example: people can edit their profile, name, etc
 - if somebody puts HTML into _your_ HTML you've created via back ticks, what can happen is that the _foreign_ HTML will then be rendered onto the page
-- not per se bad, but with cross-site scripting it is
+- not per se bad, but with cross-site scripting (XSS) it is
 - when people take it further and introduce `<script>` tags into your HTML
 - the browser will run that tag, `onload` will execute immediately
 - any time you allow a third party to run a JavaScript on your page that is a potential security hole